phoophoo187/Privacy_SDN_Edge_IoT/PlanB/Experiment5/README.md

-# Experiment 5: The effect of distance between 2 edge nodes to the maximum throughput
+# Experiment 5: The effect of the distance between 2 edge nodes to the maximum throughput

 This experiment aims to find the maximum throughput of a link between a pair of edge nodes under different scenarios as follows.